by Cila Brosius

 Strongly influenced by artists such as Robert Rauschenberg and Louise Bourgeois, Deckmann says “I want my works to be like mirrors.
 When you look at them you might not like what you see but like a mirror, you now get the awareness and the chance to change something.
 People often respond That’s me!
 That’s what I do to myself!
 Why do I do that?”
 He continues “I think that making art helps me to be more defined as a psychotherapist.
 In one way, I distill my thoughts in my works and it makes me very sure of my view on things.”

-Deckmann’s works have been exhibited around the world since he began the series in 2015, including Charlottenborg in Copenhagen and two shows in New York this year.
+Deckmann’s works have been exhibited around the world since he began the series in 2015, including Charlottenborg in Copenhagen, two shows in New York, Museum Arp and Joseph Gross Gallery in Los Angeles in 2019.

-Johan Deckmann debuts with his first published book 2018.
-His studio is located in central Copenhagen a few minutes from Tivoli Gardens.
+Johan Deckmann debuts with his first published book in Danish in 2018.
+His studio is located in central Copenhagen a few minutes from Tivoli Gardens and Carlsberg.